devclub-iitd/Citadel/README.md

 ### Installing

 Deploying bookShelf is fairly simple.
-Just issue the following commands on a linux machine
+Just issue the following commands on a linux machine You need crontab installed at your system for the required cronjobs to work

 ```
 git clone https://github.com/devclub-iitd/bookShelf.git